At Canada's banks, the problems are all relative

 Analysts have been forecasting a slowdown in Canadian bank profits for more than a year, but with Canadians still eagerly buying houses - spurred by historically low interest rates - a meaningful slowdown is only now starting to show its face.

-On conference calls on Thursday to discuss quarterly results at the country's two largest banks, Royal Bank of Canada (RY.TO) and Toronto-Dominion Bank (TD.TO), executives pointed to low interest rates and early signs of a borrowing slowdown - particularly in lines of credit - as reasons to be cautious.
+On conference calls on Thursday to discuss quarterly results at the country's two largest banks, Royal Bank of Canada and Toronto-Dominion Bank, executives pointed to low interest rates and early signs of a borrowing slowdown - particularly in lines of credit - as reasons to be cautious.

 However, they made these comments after the four banks that have reported quarterly results so far have all beaten analysts' estimates.